ceph/ceph/doc/start/quick-start-preflight.rst

 Thank you for trying Ceph!
 We recommend setting up a ``ceph-deploy`` admin :term:`node` and a 3-node :term:`Ceph Storage Cluster` to explore the basics of Ceph.
 This **Preflight Checklist** will help you prepare a ``ceph-deploy`` admin node and three Ceph Nodes (or virtual machines) that will host your Ceph Storage Cluster.
 Before proceeding any further, see `OS Recommendations`_ to verify that you have a supported distribution and version of Linux.
-We recommend deploying Ceph such that you use a single Linux distribution and version across the cluster.
+When you use a single Linux distribution and version across the cluster, it will make it easier for you to troubleshoot issues that arise in production.

 In the descriptions below, :term:`Node` refers to a single machine.